-Each year the Honors Program selects a book to be read by all incoming first-year Honors students.
-The Freshman Reading Project promotes community through the common experience of reading and discussing a thought-provoking text.
-We ask that all incoming students read the book before arriving at Baylor in the fall.
+Each year the Honors Program selects a text or texts to be read by all incoming first-year Honors students.
+The Freshman Reading Project (FRP) promotes community through the common experience of reading and discussing a thought-provoking text.
+We ask that all incoming students complete the reading assignment before arriving at Baylor in the fall.

-You can purchase The Spirit Catches You and Your Fall Down at the Baylor University Bookstore during Orientation, though the book can also be found at many other traditional and online retailers.
+You can purchase How to Think at the Baylor University Bookstore, but the book can also be found at many other traditional and online retailers.

 Alan Jacobs, How to Think (Random House, 2017)